 Vignarola is a spring dish in Italy and a symbol of spring in Rome (Photo source: Collected)

-Vignarola is an Italian spring dish and a symbol of spring in Rome, a symphony of the freshest vegetables of the season.
-This dish consists of young broad beans, Roman artichokes, and peas cooked with baby onions and romaine lettuce.
-The ingredients are lightly bathed in extra virgin olive oil, with a touch of white wine and vegetable stock, creating a naturally sweet and light flavor typical of the Mediterranean spring.
+Vignarola is an Italian spring dish and a symbol of spring in Rome, a symphony of the season’s freshest vegetables.
+This dish consists of young broad beans, Roman artichokes, and peas cooked with baby onions and Roman lettuce.
+The ingredients are lightly bathed in extra virgin olive oil, with a touch of white wine and vegetable broth, creating a naturally sweet and light flavor typical of Mediterranean spring.

 2. Pasta Primavera

-Pasta Primavera is a noodle dish made with a variety of fresh spring vegetables (Photo source: Collected)
+Pasta Primavera is a noodle dish made with all kinds of fresh spring vegetables (Photo source: Collected)

-Pasta Primavera, with “primavera” meaning spring in Italian, is a pasta dish made with an assortment of fresh spring vegetables.
-The noodles are cooked al dente, then quickly sauteed with asparagus, peas, baby carrots, and other seasonal vegetables in a light cream sauce or rich olive oil.
+Pasta Primavera, with “primavera” meaning spring in Italian, is a pasta dish filled with a variety of fresh spring vegetables.
+The noodles are cooked al dente, then quickly sautéed with asparagus, peas, baby carrots, and other seasonal vegetables in a light cream sauce or rich olive oil.
 The dish is topped with thinly sliced parmesan and fresh basil.

 Each region of Italy has its own version of Pasta Primavera, depending on the local vegetables.
-In Sicily, it is often served with eggplant and bell peppers, while in Tuscany, the dish is kept simple with just asparagus and porcini mushrooms.
-However it is prepared, Pasta Primavera always embodies the spirit of springtime Italian cuisine – fresh, light and colorful.
+In Sicily, eggplant and bell peppers are often added, while in Tuscany, the dish is kept simple with asparagus and porcini mushrooms.
+However it is prepared, Pasta Primavera embodies the spirit of springtime Italian cooking – fresh, light and colorful.

 Carciofi alla Romana is one of the most popular spring dishes in Italy (Photo source: Collected)